-Let’s try something a little more difficult with the Strat style five-way switch: three pickups with five-way switch wiring, 1 Volume, and 2 Tone controls (SPOILER ALERT: It’s not difficult at all).
+Now here's something to try with the Strat style five-way switch: three pickups with five-way switch wiring, 1 Volume and 2 Tone controls (SPOILER ALERT: It's not difficult.)

 So, then let’s go ahead and talk about setting up that five-way switch wiring in your Stratocaster.
 We covered the Telecaster and its three-way switch and one Tone control; now we’ll look at the Stratocaster, its five-way switch wiring, and two Tone controls.
 Even though we’re talking about the Fender Strat and how it’s wired, the switch will work the same way in any guitar with one Volume and two Tone controls.

 For solder work on a guitar, you want to use a Soldering Iron/Pen between 40 and 60 watts.
 Anything less than 40 watts will take too long to heat the parts enough for soldering.
 Anything more than 60 watts might burn up the components and ruin them.
 Never use a Soldering Gun when working on a guitar because it has a powerful transformer inside that can permanently damage your pickups.
 Never blow on melted solder because it can create a bad connection.

 For your five-way switch wiring project, you want to get the best quality switch that you can.
 The switch is one of the first components to wear out and that leads to noise and failure.
 There are many kinds of switches, but this guide uses a two-stage, four-tab, five-way switch.
 It’s called a two-stage switch because on the bottom, where you solder your connections, there are two rows of four tabs.
 There is a common tab on opposite ends of each stage and then three stand-alone tabs that allow for numbering, to make it easier.

 Stage-1: C 1 2 3